dfherr/dejima-prototype/README.md

 While rebuilding the images is not necessary for regular development (see Configuration below), it is necessary to rebuild the images to modify the installed packages inside the images.

 The images are hosted on Dockerhub and can be built locally.
 The peer [Dockerfile](Dockerfile) is in the root directory.
 The Dockerfile for the modified postgres database is in [docker-postgres/Dockerfile](docker-postgres/Dockerfile).
 Both images use the very small alpine base images.
+A [Makefile](Makefile) is provided to easily update the images.
+Running `make build` in the project root will rebuild the docker image locally.

 ## How to use